fluencelabs/cli/README.md

-  --no-input                  Don't interactively ask for any input from the user --on=<peer_id>              PeerId of the peer where you want to deploy --relay=<multiaddr>         Relay node MultiAddress --timeout=<milliseconds>    Deployment and remove timeout
+  --no-input                  Don't interactively ask for any input from the user --on=<peer_id>              PeerId of the peer where you want to deploy --relay=<multiaddr>         Relay node MultiAddress --timeout=<milliseconds>    Timeout used for command execution

 DESCRIPTION
   Deploy service to the remote peer